-The 2017-18 season will be John Hirte's sixth as head coach of the men's and women's tennis teams at Covenant College.
+The 2018-19 season will be John Hirte's seventh as head coach of the men's and women's tennis teams at Covenant College.

 The 2016-17 season was a banner year for both programs as the men and women collected regular season USA South West Division titles.
 The women finished 7-0 in league play to win the division outright and were the runner-up in the USA South Tournament.
 The men finished 7-1 in league play to share the title, but earned the No. 1 seed from the division in the USA South Tournament.
 The men's team set a program record with 12 victories during the year.
 Hirte was named USA South Coach of the Year on the men's side, while two players on the men's team earned All-USA South with three women's players collecting honors.
 The men's team also won the USA South Team Sportsmanship Award for a second time in program history.

 The success continued in the 2017-18 season.
 On the men's side, Hirte's squad collected a new program record 15 wins and clinched a second consecutive USA South West Division title.
 The team garnered a region ranking from the ITA for the first time and went as high as 17th in the poll.